MFloru/Bacchus-R1/Contents Industry Analysis/Acceptance among Western people.md

 Indeed, some encouraging experiments carried out in Belgium (Rudy Caparros Megido, 2014) showed that on 105 respondents from both genders and different ages, although 46.6% of them had a negative attitude towards it; 77.7% of them were willing to try insects.
 This demonstrates curiosity and desire to try novel food.

+Besides, several initiatives such as the “Pestaurant” events in the UK (Rentokil) aim at promoting Western consumption of insects.
+As another evidence of their growing popularity, more and more restaurants cooking insects open their doors in the Western countries (Insect Europe)

 *one encouraging experiment seems not enough to convince me when I read this, so would be good to have 3 of them.
 A good one is this one : a pop up restaurant in london serving insects, and they have data on how much was consumed. http://www.rentokil.co.uk/pestaurant/ another example is that insects are sold in supermarkets in Belgium these days(we have already links about that.)
 Also possible is to draw a parallel to sushi, apparently was sushi regarded as disgusting 30 years ago in USA and Europe*

+*=>I found a link towards a non-exhaustive list of restaurants that serve insects in Europe and North-America and put it there as well as your Rentokil initiative example.
+I think the study I used is good already because it is really scientific*